SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 If all of this is correct, you can check your gateway's list of connected devices to see if all your trackers are connecting.
 If a tracker is not connecting even after using the same firmware upload with hardcoded Wi-Fi details there are two additional steps you can check:

-- Check if your Wi-Fi has reached it's maximum allowed Wi-Fi connections.
+- Check if your Wi-Fi has reached its maximum allowed Wi-Fi connections.
 You can test this by disconnecting devices and then trying to connect your trackers again.
-- If you hard coded your Wi-Fi settings in `platformio.ini` try connecting your trackers via usb and [pushing new Wi-Fi details](server/connecting-trackers.md#connect-trackers).
+- If you hard coded your Wi-Fi settings in `platformio.ini` try connecting your trackers via USB and [pushing new Wi-Fi details](server/connecting-trackers.md#connect-trackers).
 You may find this either fixes your connection or provides you with additional details on why the connection is failing.

 ## My aux tracker isn't working